 Recognition rewards are often underused but highly effective.
 Acknowledging a customer's anniversary, celebrating a milestone, sending a handwritten note: these cost very little but signal that the brand is paying attention.
 At scale, this requires good data and automation, but the emotional return is disproportionate to the investment.

-A common mistake in loyalty programme design is treating the customer base as uniform.
+A common mistake in loyalty program design is treating the customer base as uniform.
 High-value customers who buy regularly have different needs and different price sensitivities than occasional buyers who shop on promotion.
 Applying the same reward logic to both groups wastes budget on people who would have bought anyway, while under-investing in the segment with the most growth potential.

 Segmentation should inform reward design from the start.
 A top-tier customer segment might unlock access to an exclusive experience or a dedicated relationship manager.
 A lapsed-customer segment might receive a re-engagement offer with a time limit.
 A high-frequency, low-basket segment might benefit most from a bonus points mechanic tied to a category they have not yet tried.